 The NextNRG transaction discussed below, while approved by our shareholders and management, has not closed yet.
-The NextNRG transaction will close concurrently with the closing of this offering and we will not complete this offering unless the closing of the NextNRG transaction can be completed concurrently with the closing of this offering.
+The NextNRG transaction will close concurrently with or prior to the closing of this offering and we will not complete this offering unless the closing of the NextNRG transaction can be completed concurrently with or prior to the closing of this offering.
 EzFill cannot tell you with any certainty that it will be able to properly integrate NextNRG, or that the integrated entities will be able to achieve the lofty milestones set forth in the transaction agreement, or that the achievement of any of the milestones will lead to the success of the combined entities.